yellowfish15/Metadata-Anaylsis-TTU/README.md

 # Metadata-Anaylsis-TTU
-Collection of code used to extract metadata from the SDSS database
+Collection of code written in Python and Shell Script used to extract metadata from the SDSS database

+Created as a part of the Anson L. Clark Scholars Summer Program at Texas Tech University